mathix420/vuito/README.md

 const regex = require('vuito/validators/regex.cjs');
 ```

-Vuito is fully tree-shakable, so you can import only the methods you need.
+Vuito is fully tree-shakable, so you can import only methods you need.

 **ES6**
 ```javascript